Barbara Nicholls

 Design Principle

-Comprehensive enough for what you are, not for what you are not.
-A 30-person operation doesn't need enterprise-grade architecture.
+Right-sized for what you actually are.
+A thirty-person business doesn't need the kit a bank needs.
 A regulated, data-heavy organisation does.
-I tell you what's appropriate for your stage, your sector and your actual exposure.
+I tell you what fits your stage, your sector and your real exposure.
 Nothing more.
 Nothing less.

 When to Book This